greenrick/adb-get-started/setup/add-workshop-utilities.md

 ## Task 1: Install the workshop utilities

 The [DBMS\_CLOUD\_REPO package](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/dbms-cloud-repo-package.html) is a feature of Autonomous Database allows you to install packages, procedures, tables, etc. from code repositories like GITHUB.
+We'll be using two API calls:
+* DBMS\_CLOUD\_REPO.INIT\_GITHUB\_REPO : this function returns a handle to your github repo.
+You'll use that handle for subsequent API calls
+* DBMS\_CLOUD\_REPO.INSTALL\_FILE : this procedure will run the SQL and PLSQL commands found in a file.
+For this lab, the procedure will install tables, packages and procedures into the ADMIN schema

 Install the workshop utilities using DBMS\_CLOUD\_REPO from any SQL command line as the ADMIN user.
 We'll use the SQL Tools below.

 1. Navigate to the Details page of the Autonomous Database you provisioned in the "Provision an ADB Instance" lab.
 In this example, the database name is "moviestream".
 Click the **Database Actions** button.